adobe-type-tools/Adobe-KR/README.md

 ### Since the 2018-07-19—Supplement 9—Version

 A [**Special Notes**](#special-notes-4) subsection was added to the [**OpenType Development**](#opentype-development) section that describes possible Format 4 &#x27;cmap&#x27; subtable overflow.

+### Since the 2018-08-01—Supplement 9—Version

+The representative glyph for U+327F &#x327F; (Supplement 3 CID+11688) was adjusted to conform to the specifications of this particular character, and the two example fonts in the [latest release](https://github.com/adobe-type-tools/Adobe-KR/releases/latest) were updated accordingly.

 That is all.